NetApp/netapp-dataops-toolkit/README.md

 - Near-instantaneously save snapshots of data volumes (file shares) or JupyterLab workspaces for backup and/or traceability/baselining.
 - Replicate data volumes (file shares) across different environments.

-The toolkit includes MCP servers that expose many of these capabilities as "tools" that can be utilized by AI agents.
+The toolkit includes [MCP Servers](mcp_servers.md) that expose many of these capabilities as "tools" that can be utilized by AI agents.

 ## Getting Started